 Dragic’s triple-double lifts Heat past Mavs, 105-99

-With an estimated 2,000 Slovenian fans in the stands — most if not all of them staying and chanting for him long after the game — Dragic had 23 points, 12 rebounds and 11 assists for his second career triple-double, Dwyane Wade capped the win with a steal and score in the final seconds and the Heat moved back into eighth place in the Eastern Conference by topping the Dallas Mavericks 105-99 on Thursday night.
+With an estimated 2,000 Slovenian fans in the stands — most if not all of them staying and chanting for him long after the game — Dragic had 23 points, 12 rebounds and 11 assists for his second career triple-double, Wade capped the win with a steal and score in the final seconds and the Heat moved back into eighth place in the Eastern Conference by topping the Dallas Mavericks 105-99 on Thursday night.

 Doncic scored 19 points for the Mavericks, but missed 12 of his 18 shots.
-Dirk Nowitzki scored 13 points for Dallas, as did Jalen Brunson.
+Nowitzki scored 13 points for Dallas, as did Jalen Brunson.
 When it was over, Doncic and Dragic — teammates on the Slovenian team that won the European championship two summers ago — exchanged hugs and jerseys.
 Miami swept the season series from the Mavs, but Dragic didn’t play in the Heat win at Dallas.

 Dion Waiters scored 17 points for the Heat, who improved to just 4-29 in games where they trailed entering the fourth quarter.
 Dallas led 82-75 going into the final period, but the Heat outscored the Mavericks 30-17 in the last 12 minutes.

 Dallas led by 11 points in the first half, and took a 59-49 lead into the locker room after a tip dunk by Dorian Finney-Smith beat the halftime buzzer.
 But Wade hit a jumper with 1:11 left to put Miami on top for good, Doncic missed a long 3-pointer on the next Dallas trip down the floor and Dragic extended Miami’s lead to 100-97 with a nifty up-and-under move on the ensuing Heat possession.